 By bus

-The city's bus company is called OASTH and runs a total of 85 different bus lines, which are the only public transportation within the city.
-Maps of the bus routes are available on OASTH's website.
+OASTH is the city's bus company and runs a total of 85 different bus lines.
 Moovit or Rome2Rio mobile apps can be used to plan the journey and check the schedule on the go.
 Bus services usually operate from 05:00 until just after midnight.

-Bus number 50 ("cultural line") follows a figure-of-8 route past all the major tourist sights.
+- Bus 50, the "cultural line", follows a figure-of-8 route past all the major tourist sights.
 There is an English speaking guide aboard, who provides you with maps and information.
 The whole route takes 50 min, and it departs every hour on the hour from the White Tower.
-The connection to the airport is provided by bus 01X, which runs as 01N in the night (the only night bus line in the city).

-The 01N night bus runs from 22:00-05:00 every 30 minutes on average.
+- Night bus 01N runs from 22:00-05:00 every 30 minutes on average.
 Being the only public transportation option after 00:00 it is usually packed with people, especially on Friday and Saturday nights, so don't count on it if you have a late night flight to catch.

 This being Greece, the bus drivers go on strike occasionally.
 Notices about strikes may appear (in Greek only, naturally) at the bus stops information panels.